 What information is required to get car insurance in Arkansas?

-You’ll need basic information such as your name, address, Social Security number and birth date.
-Additionally, you’ll need to supply vehicle details such as how many miles you drive, the purpose for driving and whether you’ve been involved in any accidents or have had violations such as speeding tickets or DUIs.
+You will need basic information such as your name, address, Social Security Number and birth date.
+Additionally, you will need to supply vehicle details such as how many miles you drive, the purpose for driving and whether you have been involved in any accidents or have had violations such as speeding tickets or DUIs.

 Should I get minimum coverage only?

-Minimum coverage is an inexpensive way to have the protection needed.
-However, you might be liable for the remaining balance for accidents that exceed your coverage limit
+Minimum coverage is often an inexpensive way to have the financial protection needed.
+However, you might be liable for the remaining balance for accidents that exceed your coverage limit.

 How do I determine which provider is right for me?

 Along with costs, consider the reputation of the provider.
-What are customer reviews of the company like?
+What are customer reviews of the company?
 How long does it take to process claims?
-All of these indicators illustrate whether the company provides the level of service you deserve.
+All of these indicators help illustrate whether the company provides the level of service you desire.